 His second book, The New Minority: White Working Class Politics in an Age of Immigration and Inequality (Oxford University Press, 2016), examines the complicated marginality of white working class people in the United States and Britain, where they have been the backbone of movements to elect Donald Trump and leave the European Union.

-His third book, Crossroads: Comparative Immigration Regimes in a World of Demographic Change (Cambridge University Press, forthcoming 2018), is co-authored with Anna Boucher.
+His fourth book, Crossroads: Comparative Immigration Regimes in a World of Demographic Change (Cambridge University Press, 2018), is co-authored with Anna Boucher.
 This work presents a systematic, comprehensive, and demographic data-driven taxonomy of migration regimes across 30 countries.
-It explores the question of what drives convergence and variation in immigration policy worldwide.
+Awarded recognition from multiple academic organizations, the book explores the question of what drives convergence and variation in immigration policy worldwide.

-From 2010 to 2014, Professor Gest was a postdoctoral fellow and lecturer in Harvard University’s Department of Government.
-In 2014, he received the Joseph R. Levenson Memorial Teaching Prize, Harvard’s highest award for teaching.
-In 2013, he received the 2013 Star Family Prize for Student Advising, Harvard’s highest award for student advising.
+From 2010 to 2014, Professor Gest was a postdoctoral fellow and lecturer in Harvard University’s Departments of Government and Sociology.
+In 2014 and 2020, Professor Gest received Harvard University's Joseph R. Levenson Memorial Teaching Prize and George Mason University's Teaching Excellence Award, respectively each university's highest award for faculty teaching.
+In 2013, he received the Star Family Prize for Student Advising, Harvard’s highest award for student advising.
 From 2007 to 2010, while a doctoral student, he co-founded and served as the co-director of the Migration Studies Unit at the London School of Economics and Political Science (LSE).